Paul-Boersma/gophercises/README.md

 ### Choose Your Own Adventure
 <b>What did I learn doing this exercise?</b>
-- Opening a file
+- Opening files from the operating system --> package: os
-- Parsing JSON data into Go Structures
+- Parsing JSON data into Go Structures --> package: encode/json
-- Building a (HTML) template file (.gohtml)
+- Building a (HTML) template file (.gohtml) --> package: text/template & html/template
-- Setting up a HTTP server and handling requests by writing the template file
+- Setting up a HTTP server and handling requests by writing the template file --> package: net/http
 - Handle the requests through a handler struct, which takes optional parameters like story and template to deviate from the default one.

-The following packages are covered:
-- text/template
-- html/template

 The following design pattern is covered:
 - Functional options pattern